victoriaolanipekun/HANQOUT/README.md

 <h1>Preparation & Organisation</h1>
 <h3>ERD Model</h3>
 I began this project by building the below ERD model(Entity–relationship model).
-It was quite important that I understand the realtionships between my models and the attributes that each model would need to have.
+It was quite important that I understood the realtionships between my models and the attributes that each model would need to have.

 ![Screenshot 2021-08-16 at 13 27 58](https://user-images.githubusercontent.com/71145696/129563753-ced5b474-e1ef-4333-a8ef-aad6525e0080.png)